 Trigger Points Common to Athletes

-The workshop will deal with the above issues and we will be locating and treating TrPs in the SITS, pec major/minor, quadratus lumborum, piriformis, gluteus min/med/max, hamstrings and quadriceps femoris.
+The workshop will cover the above topics and we will be locating and treating TrPs in the SITS, pec major/minor, quadratus lumborum, piriformis, gluteus min/med/max, hamstrings and quadriceps femoris.
 Attendees will also practice palpation techniques to discover and treat TrPs in the hip adductors, iliopsoas, gastrocs, and other relative muscles.

 We’ll also discuss TrPs, that effect the pelvic and genital/rectal area, which is a common complaint from athletes.